 The four concerts will take place on the same day, at different times in the four partner cities, with a streaming broadcast from each concert hall to the other three.
 Audiences will accordingly be able to listen to all 12 pieces: 3 live and 9 in streaming.
 Special attention will be given to the quality of the streaming, in order to guarantee a perfect and pleasant listening experience.

-A few days after the 28Th of April 2019, audiences who attended the concerts in Milan, Oslo, Sevilla and Tallinn will be able to vote and select 4 scores from the 12 they listened to (live or in streaming).
+In the days 29th April - 1st May, audiences who attended the concerts in Milan, Oslo, Sevilla and Tallinn, together with the musicians and conductors of the four ensembles, will vote and select 4 scores from the 12 they listened to (live or in streaming).

 Each of the 4 seleted scores will belong to a different European area, so that the 4 areas are equally represented.